gauss5930/Quantization/README.md

 **Benefits**

-- **fast for text generation**: GPTQ quantized models are fast compared to bitsandbytes quantized models for text generation.
+- **fast for text generation** ⏩: GPTQ quantized models are fast compared to bitsandbytes quantized models for text generation.
-- **n-bit support**: GPTQ algorithm can quantize the model up to 2bits.
+- **n-bit support** 🔢: GPTQ algorithm can quantize the model up to 2bits.
 However, recommended number of bits is 4.
-- **easily serializable**: GPTQ models support serialization for any number of bits.
+- **easily serializable** 😊: GPTQ models support serialization for any number of bits.
-- **AMD support**: Nvidia as well as AMD are supported!
+- **AMD support** 💽: Nvidia as well as AMD are supported!

-**Room of Improvements**
+**Rooms of Improvements**

-- **calibration dataset**: The need for a calibration dataset might discourage some users from going for GPTQ.
+- **calibration dataset** 😓: The need for a calibration dataset might discourage some users from going for GPTQ.
 Furthermore, it can take several hours to quantize the model.
-- **works only for language models**: auto-GPTQ has been designed to support only language models.
+- **works only for language models** 😢: auto-GPTQ has been designed to support only language models.

 ## Conclusion & Final Words of Blog